Raid-Training-Initiative/RTI/text/main/faq.md

 Each warning is saved into our system, and you get temporarily banned from joining RTI raids (and kicked from any raids you're currently in) if you hit **three** warnings in a rolling period of **6 months**.
 Persistent infractions to our rules after the initial three will be met with longer ban periods, including an eventual permanent ban, which is done for extreme cases.
 _ _
-`[9] What are trainings?
-What are kill runs?`
+`[9] What are the different types of events?`
-The events we organise typically fall under two categories: "training run" or "kill run".
+The events we organise typically fall under three categories: "training run", "practice run", and "kill run".

-**Training runs** are raids, strikes, or other content organised by @Commanders that is specifically targeted towards **inexperienced players**.
-These are the runs you would attend to learn the encounter and get your first ever kill (which we usually announce in #first_kills!).

-Brief explanations of the encounter and special roles are provided and the goal is to not only learn the encounter but also become familiar with it and comfortable with the mechanics.
-Note that you should always read descriptions of any training run you join because sometimes requirements (such as watching a video on a mechanic or requiring/disallowing certain builds or having a certain mastery) are mentioned.

-**Kill runs** are raids, strikes, or other content organised by @Commanders or @Lieutenants that is specifically targeted towards players that have done the encounters already before.
-There will be no explanations and there will be a presumption that people know what is expected of them in each encounter.

-Of course, we are a training guild and we don't expect the gameplay of someone with thousands of LI under their belt, but the soft guideline is that you must have experienced the entire encounter at least once before and that you join with enough familiarity with your role and the encounter to not hold the group back from killing all the planned bosses in the designated time.
-We will always mention specific requirements and expectations in the description of kill runs that you should adhere to.
+**Training runs**
+- These are aimed at players who are **completely new** to the encounter.
+- They are organised by @Commanders.
+- An explanation on how the encounter works will be provided.
+- The focus is NOT to get a kill but to train and understand the encounter.
+- You can get priority for these via #training_requests.

+**Practice runs**
+- These are aimed at players who have **killed** or **trained** the encounter at least once before but might not be entirely familiar/confident yet.
+- They are organised by @Commanders and @Lieutenants.
+- An explanation on how the encounter works will not be provided.
+Questions, however, are welcome.
+- The focus is NOT to get a kill but to train and practise the encounter.

+**Kill runs**
+- These are aimed at players who have **killed** the encounter at least once before AND are confident enough on their role to not hold the squad back.
+- They are organised by @Commanders and @Lieutenants.
+- An explanation on how the encounter works will not be provided.
+Questions, however, are welcome.
+- The focus is to get the kill within the allotted time.

+We do not have KP requirements in this community, and we mostly operate on a good-faith system - always read the descriptions of the events you sign up to and ask the leader of the event if you have questions.
+We are, in the end, a training guild, and we are tolerant to mistakes and gaps in knowledge, but do your best to understand the expectations!
 _ _
-`[10] Can anyone organise a raid / training run?` Anyone is allowed to post an LFG in the #lfg channel by pinging the LFG role.
-We do, however, have an important rule: You cannot ask for LI or kill proof in these channels, unless it is not an RTI run (e.g. the PUG you are in - which you are currently not leading - is looking for more people).
+`[10] Can anyone organise a raid / training run?`
+We have an #lfg channel where anyone can organise or fill existing groups.
+Here are some rules to follow for that channel:
+1. Make sure to ping the correct role!
+Failure to do so will cause your message to be deleted.
+  - @LFG for raids and strike CMs.
+  - @Strikes for normal-mode strikes.
+  - @Fractals for fractals.
+  - @Dungeons for dungeons.
+  - @Open World for open world (HP trains, guild missions, etc).
+2. Use the threads created under each message to discuss or express interest in LFG postings.
+3. Add a `/sqjoin` or `/join` command so people know how to join your group.
+4. Specify the level of experience you expect (but do NOT ask for any amount of killproof or LI).

+We also have a #community_events channel where anyone who has the @Member role with us can organise an event.
+Just type `/lfg start` in that channel and go through the dialogue to organise an event with us.
+Again, killproof requirements are not allowed.

-If you're interested in organising official raids with the guild on a regular basis, especially training runs, then please check out #become_a_commander and we can talk about enrolling you into our staff ranks.
+If you're interested in organising official raids with the community on a regular basis, especially training runs, then please check out #join_the_team and we can talk about enrolling you into our staff ranks.
 _ _
 `[11] RTI raids fill up too quickly!
 What do I do?`
 It is difficult to get into raid trainings, but here are some tips to give you better chances of getting into raids with us:
 `[•]` If you still need your first kills on certain bosses, then request a raid training in #training_requests and you may get a spot reserved for you in a future raid!
 `[•]` Have your ping notifications turned on for this server.
 We ping people every time a new official raid is published.
-Be sure to go to #ping_settings and opt in to additional ping roles for even more opportunities!
+Be sure to go to the **Channels & Roles** tab at the top left and opt in to additional ping roles for even more opportunities!
 `[•]` Sign up as reserve for runs you didn't get into on time.
 We regularly ping all reserves of a raid if a spot opens up.
 `[•]` Be as multiclass as you can.
-Gearing roles that give :quickness: **Quickness** or :alacrity: **Alacrity**, or roles that heal while giving boons (such as :druid: **Druid**, :firebrand: **Heal Firebrand**, or :mechanist: **Heal Mechanist**) makes it much easier to get spots in our runs, as they are in far more demand than DPS.
+Gearing roles that give :quickness: **Quickness** or :alacrity: **Alacrity**, or roles that heal while giving boons (such as :druid: **Druid**, :firebrand: **Quickness Firebrand**, or :mechanist: **Heal Mechanist**) makes it much easier to get spots in our runs, as they are in far more demand than DPS.
+`[•]` Look out for runs in #lfg and #community_events (or organise some yourself!).
 `[•]` Join the in-game guild via #guild_join_requests.
 Runs are advertised there on a regular basis.
 `[•]` If you want to practise specific roles on specific wings/bosses, then make a request in #special_role_requests and you may get a spot reserved for you in a future raid!
 _ _